China’s parliament takes up new foreign investment law | Malay Mail

-BEIJING, March 8 ― China’s rubber-stamp parliament took up today a draft foreign investment law that could help smooth out trade talks with the US as the world’s top two economies angle towards a deal.
+BEIJING, March 11 — China’s rubber-stamp parliament took up on Friday a draft foreign investment law that could help smooth out trade talks with the US as the world’s top two economies angle towards a deal.

 The legislation was presented at a session of the National People’s Congress in Beijing and is expected to be approved on March 15, the last day of the annual parliamentary meeting.